sword4869/learn_DL/rebuild/nn/Embedding.md

 A simple lookup table (即根据 indice 查其`weight`) that stores embeddings of a fixed dictionary and size (即`num_embeddings, embedding_dim`).

+indices $\to$ word embedding(float vector)
-This module is often used to store word embeddings and retrieve them using indices.
-The input to the module is a list of indices, and the output is the corresponding word embeddings.
+- This module is often used to store word embeddings and retrieve them using indices.
+- The input to the module is a list of indices, and the output is the corresponding word embeddings.

 PS: 与`nn.Linear`等价的情况：